wlg1/wlg1.github.io/notion/expms/Experimental Records.md

 - Task emoji legend key
     - ✅ Done
-    - ⚠️ Stuck, possibly due to an error
+    - ⚠️ Stuck, possibly due to an error. not resolved yet (or didn’t updated that was resolved)
-    - ✅ ⚠️  was an error, but fixed later (scour later in timeline to find when fixed)
+    - ✅ ⚠️ (or🐣) was an error/to-do, but fixed later (scour later in timeline to find when fixed)
     - 🐣 / TBC: Partially done, may continue later (usually not b/c stuck, just not prioritized)
     - 🔧 / N: working on now
 - Overview: 3m Video Walkthrough